pobch/react-diagram/README.md

 Note: Tests may fail due to OS difference.
 All base screenshots are created on Macbook Pro 13".

 More info: [cypress-visual-regression Doc](https://github.com/mjhea0/cypress-visual-regression)

+### Temporary functions for export/import diagram

+The following functions are temporary.
+Mostly use for debugging.
+In the future, we will implement a proper export/import feature.

+- `exportSnapshot()` to export the diagram (must not have any image element)
+- `importSnapshot(value)` to import, `value` is the result of calling `exportSnapshot()` (must not have any image element)